 Creole languages like Belize Kriol typically develop in environments where several languages are spoken.
 As informal intermediary languages, they use grammar and vocabulary borrowed from 1 or more languages.
 Belize Kriol likely emerged in the 17th century, when British setters began importing African slaves to harvest timber (see p.
 6 of History and Myth).
 Although it has evolved since then, Belize Kriol is based on English yet has its own grammatical structure and vocabulary borrowed from several African languages, Miskito (a language native to northeastern Nicaragua), and Spanish.
 Consequently, experts often describe the relationship between English and Belize Kriol as existing on a spectrum, meaning speakers are able to modify their speech to suit the situation.
 While English and Kriol are usually mutually intelligible for most Belizeans, speakers of standard English from outside the region may have difficulties understanding Kriol.
-For example, although some Kriol words are similar to standard English, such as "Gud Mawnin" for "Good morning," Kriol's unique grammatical constructions, loanwords from other languages, and distinctive Caribbean accent tend to make it incomprehensible to nonspeakers of the language (Photo: US Airman gives Belizean children dental care instructions in the town of Dangriga).
+For example, although some Kriol words are similar to standard English, such as "Gud Mawnin" for "Good morning," Kriol's unique grammatical constructions, loanwords from other languages, and distinctive Caribbean accent tend to make it incomprehensible to non-speakers of the language.
+Spanish Spanish was a minority language for much of the country's history (see p.
+3-4 of History and Myth).
+Yet in recent decades, the number of Spanish-speakers has grown significantly (see p.
+13 of History and Myth).
+Most are native speakers, though many Belizeans speak it as a 2nd or 3rd language.
+Spanishspeakers tend to concentrate along the Mexican and Guatemalan borders and in Belize's far South.